Luigi-Crisci/Toy-Compiler/README.md

 ---
 # Toy language Compiler

-A simple Parser for the Toy language, made with Java CUP and JFlex.
+A compiler for the Toy language, made with Java CUP and JFlex.
 This implementation results in the creation of an executable file given a compliant toy file.

 ## Build